In the Garden (1912 song)

 "In the Garden" (sometimes rendered by its first line "I Come to the Garden Alone" is a gospel song written by American songwriter C. Austin Miles (1868–1946), a former pharmacist who served as editor and manager at Hall-Mack publishers for 37 years.
 It reflects on Mary Magdalene's witness about the resurrection of Jesus at The Garden Tomb.
+It additionally reflects on humanity's communion with God in the Garden of Eden prior to sin as well as the arrest of Jesus when he prayed beneath the trees in Gethsemane.
 According to Miles' great-granddaughter, the song was written "in a cold, dreary and leaky basement in Pitman, New Jersey that didn't even have a window in it let alone a view of a garden."
 This song was first published in 1912 and popularized during the Billy Sunday evangelistic campaigns of the early twentieth century by two members of his staff, Homer Rodeheaver and Virginia Asher.